-Erickson missed no opportunity to help the VBC raise money for the club, and
+Erickson missed no opportunity to help the VBC raise money for the team, and

 in the mid-70's through the mid-80's worked with the Athletic Department for

-the team to run the program concession at the home football games.
+the club to run the game-program concession at the home football games.
 Everyone

-was expected to participate, with the VBC Purser taking a police escort, at
+was expected to participate, with the VBC Purser leading the dollar count and

 Yearbook photo.
 Added 2/23